Halvani/pdf-essentials/README.md

 - **Merging**: merge a list of PDF files into a single PDF file in the specified order

+- **Insertion**: insert entire PDFs, specific page ranges, or exact pages from multiple PDF files into a target PDF at specified positions

 - **Deletion**: delete specified pages from a PDF file

 - **Rotation**: rotate pages in a PDF file based on global or page-wise rotation setting(s)